-Commention to the Auto Here and the state of the state Connection to the Arts How would you incorporate creative expression through drama, movement, visual arts, and/or music into the lesson?
-Higher Order Thinking Create at least 5 higher-order thinking questions (along with anticipated answers) using Questions (HOTQs) Bloom's Taxonomy or Webb's Depth of Knowledge (DOK) levels, then identify what level Questions (norqs) each question represents.
-Embed these questions into your instructional strategies and learning tasks section above and highlight them in green.
-Remember these questions will occur before, during and after the lesson.
-Re-teaching, Re-Engagement, Describe at least one new strategy for re-teaching the content and/or skills presented for Practice students who did not successfully meet the learning objective(s) or learning target(s) identified in the lesson.
+Supporting Diverse Learners How do you plan to differentiate your instruction related to the learning objective(s), learning target(s) and/or central focus (e.g., content, process, product; representation, action & expression, engagement).
+Explain how the support will assist a specific student and/or group with respect to the specific learning objective(s) or learning target(s).
+For example: Note: Make sure you address the needs of the learner(s) identified in the learning description (refer to Step 1).
+Re-teaching, Re- Engagement, Practice Describe at least one new strategy for re-teaching the content and/or skills presented for students who did not successfully meet the learning objective(s) or learning target(s) identified in the lesson.
+How will you provide practice for rehearsal of skills for long term retention?
 Extensions Describe at least one new strategy for enriching, challenging or extending the content and/or skills for students who successfully met the learning objective(s) or learning target(s) identified in the lesson.
-Step 5: Daily This section can be copied for m This section can be copied for multiple days for the unit plan.
-Sequence Hook: (Opener - What will you Hook: (Opener - What will you do to get the student's interested in the lesson?)
-Thouse (Openies Tribut this you do to get the statement's interested in the lesson) Lesson Sequence: (This is the scr Lesson Sequence: (This is the script of your lesson.
-You will include step by step instructions for the daily lesson.)
-Lesson Closure: (Give a brief synopsis regarding how you will wrap up the lesson.
-How will students summarize and/or share what they have learned related to the objective or learning target?)
-Step 6: Post- Instruction Lesson Implementation (Be sure to address both whole class and small group or individual learners) Reflection What went well and why? , ' How did the learning environment and materials work together to support student learning?
-What improvements and changes would you make if you were to teach the lesson again and why?
-What did you learn about yourself as a teacher?
-Learning Theories/Research Base To what degree did the implementation of your lesson utilize the learning theories that framed your instructional plan?
-Provide examples from your experiences teaching the lesson.
-Assessment Analysis · · it student understanding did you learn from your assessment(s)?
-How did the student or What information about student understanding did you learn from your assessment(s)?
-How did the student or student(s) do on the assessment?
-What patterns of learning do you see? student(s) do on the assessment?
-What patterns of learning do you see?
-How will you act upon, strategy used? and will students be able to act upon, the feedback provided form each assessment Optional: Use the asses ssments and create a chart to analyze student learning across the class.
-Attach or paste your chart and write a quick summary of what students learned or potential misunderstandings and how you are drawing these conclusion ons.
+Materials Needed Teacher Resources: List all textbooks, children's literature, CDs/DVDs, videos, and on-line sources that are resources for you, the teacher, in determining the content and in teaching the lesson.
+Provide proper APA references.
+Student Resources: List, and include, all handouts, worksheets, and other materials, including assessments, that you will have students use in this lesson.
+Please make sure you cite your reference in APA style.
+Include slide shows you plan to use.
+Note that slide images can be copied from Power Point and pasted into Word documents.
+List all other materials needed, and the amount of each.
+Step 5: Daily Sequence pied for multiple days for the unit plan. will you do to get the student's interested in the lesson?)
+(3-5 Minutes) Lesson Sequence: (Thi for the daily lesson inc s is the script or detailed outline of your lesson.
+You will include step by step instructions cluding transitions), a brief synopsis regarding how you will wrap up the lesson.
+How will students summarize y have learned related to the objective or learning target?)
+(3-5 Minutes) Step 6: Post- Instruction Lesson Implementatio n (Be sure to address both whole class and small group or individual learners) vell and why?
+What did not work well and why?
+Reflection What improv learning environment and materials work together to support student learning? /ements and changes would you make if you were to teach the lesson again and why? u learn about yourself as a teacher? earch Base To what deg ree did the implementation of your lesson utilize the learning theories that framed your plan?
+Provide examples from your experiences teaching the lesson. student or st • How will you assessment s ation about student understanding did you learn from your assessment(s)?
+How did the udent(s) do on the assessment?
+What patterns of learning do you see? act upon, and will students be able to act upon, the feedback provided form each strategy used? e the assessments and create a chart to analyze student learning across the class.
+Attach or paste your c hart and write a quick summary of what students learned or potential misunderstandings are drawing these conclusions.